 So now you’re a curator?
 I have a hard time using the term “curator”—the process felt more personal than that.
 I just wanted to put together a show based on things that inspire me, in this case the artists who have influenced me.
 I suggested the idea to Julie and then the exhibit just kind of came together.

+Tell us a little about how you picked the artists.
 It’s a group of artists that I have collected or am influenced by.
 Like Lisa Sanditz, who demonstrates the “silver lining” quality, and Wayne Thiebaud whose use of irony really speaks to you.
 And I am just awed by Julie Sherman.
 My “Candy Store” collection for Spa 2010 was influenced by the colors in her work.

+What was the inspiration behind Summer Pictures?
+Is there a central theme?
 I don’t like themes, except in retrospect.
 If I could rename the show now I would call it “Silver Lining.”
 The collection demonstrates a way of looking at things in a new light; colors, irony and happiness all in juxtaposition.

+Did you have any great revelations along the way?
 Well, there are great lessons to be learned about life from assembling a show.
 I learned a lot about the process of editing and setting a meaningful tone.

+And finally, tell us how you’re planning to spend your downtime the rest of this summer.
 Cook way too much and eat way too much!
 I could never lose my lust for appetite.
 I actually never lose my passion for anything I do—it just builds and builds.

 Gallery photos: Helen Klisser During; pie photo via Isaac Mizrahi’s blog